Welcome to today's edition of the Rush 24-7 podcast.

 Who put him up to this?

-And the story in the New York Times is that Bob Dole, Bob Dole, apparently, who is uh a lobbyist, uh, or as he's described in the uh in the New York Times, uh the agent of a foreign power, Bob Dole is apparently, according to the New York Times, he's in the pay uh of Taiwan, and he has had months of secret negotiations.
+And the story in the New York Times is that Bob Dole, Bob Dole, apparently, who is a lobbyist, or as he's described in the New York Times, the agent of a foreign power.

 Taiwan is up and shooting out through the roof.

-And after months of negotiation, he prevailed upon Donald J. Trump to take a call from the President of Taiwan.
+And after months of negotiation, he prevailed upon Donald J. Trump to take a call from the president of Taiwan.

 This is nuts.

-The idea that it took Bob Dole, oh, oh, Mr. Trump, I'd like you to take a call uh from Taiwan.
+Oh, oh, Mr. Trump, I'd like you to take a call from Taiwan.

 It's somewhere near China.